Thon123/Machine_learning_Projects_EN/README.md

 Machine learning projects from beginner to advanced level.

 This repository will be filled with machine learning projects created in Jupyter Notebook.
-It will be my own work as a "noobie" machine learner who does that for fun.
+It is on any kind of tutorial, i am just boosting my knowledge and skills.
 So please don't take these material for granted.
-I will do a lot fo mistakes and sometimes i won't :), but it could be a great source for starting learners, for comparison, inspiration etc.
+I will do a lot of mistakes and sometimes i won't :), but it could be a great source for starting learners, for comparison, inspiration etc.

-If someone will ever read it :).
+*Note: i am fitting the model aálso on test set - change only for transofrmation and predict values*